falcosecurity/falco-website/content/en/docs/rules/default-custom.md

 ### Add custom rules with a configmap

 You can always add the `customRules` value to add your own custom rules in a configmap.
-For instance, if we create a file as [described in the documentation](https://github.com/falcosecurity/charts/tree/master/charts/falco#loading-custom-rules) and then add it to our one of the above command lines with:
+For instance, if we create a file as [described in the documentation](https://github.com/falcosecurity/charts/tree/master/charts/falco#loading-custom-rules), and then add it to our one of the above command lines with

 ```
 -f custom_rules.yaml
 ```

-It will be loaded and configured in our Falco instance.
+it will be loaded and configured in our Falco instance.

+> Notice: the new rule files described in `customRules` will be placed in the `/etc/falco/rules.d` directory, and will be loaded following the order specified in the configuration file: in the default configuration, this means that will be loaded after `/etc/falco/falco.yaml` and `/etc/falco/falco_rules.local.yaml` rules files.

 ## Only use rules supplied via configmap

-If you only want to use the rules that you add via configmap, discarding all automated updates and default rules shipping in the image you have to remove the `falco_rules.yaml` entry from the Falco configuration.
+If you only want to use the rules that you add via configmap, discarding all automated updates and default rules shipped in the image, you have to remove the `falco_rules.yaml` and `falco_rules.local.yaml` entries from the Falco configuration.
 Assuming you have your custom rules in `custom_rules.yaml`:

 ```
 helm install falco -f ./custom_rules.yaml \
-    --set "falco.rules_files={/etc/falco/falco_rules.local.yaml,/etc/falco/rules.d}" \
+    --set "falco.rules_files={/etc/falco/rules.d}" \
     --set falcoctl.artifact.install.enabled=false \
     --set falcoctl.artifact.follow.enabled=false
 ```